 Google Says Multiple H1 Tags Are Okay

 Video link: https://www.youtube.com/watch?v=zyqJJXWk0gk According to the SEO knowledge we previously understood, it's best for a page to have only one H1 tag.
-When writing articles in WordPress, we can see heading tags from Heading 1 to Heading 6.
+H tags, when we write articles in WordPress, we can see from Heading 1 all the way to Heading 6.

-mozilla's introduction to heading tags suggests:- Do not use lower-level headings to reduce the font size of a title; instead, use the CSS font-size property.
+- Do not use lower-level headings to reduce font size; instead, use the CSS font-size property.

-- Avoid skipping heading levels: always start with
+- Avoid skipping heading levels: always start from <h1>, then use <h2>, and so on.

 - https://developer.mozilla.org/zh-CN/docs/Web/HTML/Element/Heading_Elements